 What is an online payment system?

-Another solution for processing card not present transactions is a virtual terminal.
+Another solution for processing online transactions is a virtual terminal.
 Unlike payment gateways, these are typically used by an employee once they have collected a customer’s details.
 This could be over the phone, in-store, or by email.

 What are the best online payment systems on offer right now?